 This episode also features the Test Certified and Test Mercenaries logos (the TC Shield and the Test Mercs knight, respectively) designed by Mamie Rheingold and the Testing Grouplet lightbulb logo designed by Johannes Henkel (with a small contribution from yours truly).
 Published in mid-2007, it explicitly mentions the Test Mercenaries, the ability to avoid having bugs slip through to QA and production, and the explicit mission of ensuring all Google teams reach Test Certified Level Three within two years.
 Apparently we hadn’t yet given up on Ambient Orbs by then.
 “OKRs” stands for “Objectives and Key Results”, which are the quarterly goals that each individual, team, and focus area, as well as the company as a whole sets at the beginning of each quarter and reviews at the end to gauge progress, impact, and to develop goals for future quarters.
 Test Certified was designed to be very OKR-friendly.

 As I mentioned in the Chris/Jay Build post, shortly after the Eng Prod offsite, during the end of July, I experimented with SrcFS and Forge when setting up the Chris/Jay build for my first Mercenary engagement.
 (Being the first engagement for both Tracy Bialik and I, we didn’t yet think to set up the CJ build before diving into code reviews and some refactoring.)
-The impact of the new tools was phenomenal, and when I realized the ease with which incompatible tests were fixed, I began planning what would become the Revolution Fixit of January 2008 (rolling out Blaze, the Make replacement, as well).
+The impact of the new tools was phenomenal, and when I realized the ease with which incompatible tests were fixed, I began planning what would become the Revolution Fixit of January 2008 (rolling out Blaze (aka Bazel), the Make replacement, as well).

-Given the length of this post, and the fact that I’ve a lot more context and detail to explain about the Revolution, I’ll just give the punch line here: I saw in the new tools a huge part of the solution to the number one obstacle in our quest to get every Google engineering team to Test Certified Level Three—the “I don’t have time to test” excuse.
+Given the length of this post, and the fact that I’ve a lot more context and detail to explain about the Revolution, I’ll just give the punch line here: I saw in the new tools a huge part of the solution to the number one obstacle in our quest to get every Google development team to Test Certified Level Three—the “I don’t have time to test” excuse.
 I enlisted the rest of the client team to use the new tools, and sold the tools very hard to all my fellow Mercenaries.
 Mark loved the fixit idea, and he and I worked very closely to make it happen.
 We did twist the Build Tools team’s arm a bit, as well as that of Ambrose Feinstein, Forge’s author, who was only working on it as a 20% project at the time.
 I’m not particularly proud to admit that, but in the end, everybody was moving full-speed-ahead in the same direction, and the effect was awesome: Awareness of, interest in, and adoption of the new tools took a quantum leap during the Fixit; the old build tools were mostly dead within three to six months, and totally dead within about a year; and Mark Striebeck formulated his vision for the Test Automation Platform (TAP) based on the power and potential of the new toolchain.
 Mark assigned Mercenary Sam Newman to lead the initial development effort of Sponge, TAP’s company-wide build-and-test result data collection component, which was integrated into Blaze well in advance of TAP’s rollout.14 Even before TAP rolled out, the “I don’t have time to test” obstacle/excuse was dying, and it was certainly dead afterwards.
 “Revolution” was the correct name; I’m sure John Lennon would’ve approved, and would’ve loved to see the plan.

 The Revolution was one of the quintessential outcomes demonstrating what I mean by the Test Mercenaries serving as a radiant crucible for ideas and tools that spread throughout Google.
 Again, I promise, I will speak squarely about the Revolution in the near future; with the Test Mercenaries background in place, I’ve got a couple of Testing Fixits to fill in, at which point we’ll be ready for the Revolution.

-By late 2007, Mark Striebeck decided it was time to consider branching the team out to Google’s second-largest engineering office, New York City.
+By late 2007, Mark Striebeck decided it was time to consider branching the team out to Google’s second-largest development office, New York City.
 Plus, we landed a huge new client team, with major components in both Mountain View and New York, which actually necessitated a New York presence.
 Having assumed a leadership role within the Test Mercenaries, and known for my personal love of NYC, Mark chose me to lead the new team.
 Alex Aizikovski, Jeffrey Yasskin and Tim Reaves were also assigned to the engagement, and Mark sent Alex to accompany me in New York.

 I arrived in New York on November 20, 2007.
 About a week later, while watching Boss Tweed, a rockabilly-blues trio, perform at the Mercury Lounge, I realized that I absolutely wanted to move back to New York, where I had briefly moved during the period of time that I was interviewing for Google.
 Eventually, ten-and-a-half months later—staying in corporate housing the whole time—official permission was granted and I moved to the West Village.15

 Things got off to a very rough start, though: That first, big, highly-visible engagement was an unqualified disaster, for which I assume responsibility.
 Our daily stand-up meetings and agreements didn’t help.
-That team, with its strong engineers with equally strong personalities, its already-improving discipline and policies, and extremely complex product that the lead engineers knew exactly how they wanted to change, was already in a state far beyond our ability to make an impact, or perhaps just beyond my ability for which to lead a successful engagement.
-However, despite that negative experience, and the grueling retrospective, we managed to salvage good relationships with those engineers, and to move on to much more successful engagements.
+That team, with its strong developers with equally strong personalities, its already-improving discipline and policies, and extremely complex product that the lead developers knew exactly how they wanted to change, was already in a state far beyond our ability to make an impact, or perhaps just beyond my ability for which to lead a successful engagement.
+However, despite that negative experience, and the grueling retrospective, we managed to salvage good relationships with those developers, and to move on to much more successful engagements.
 Along the way, Tim Reaves joined us from Mountain View, and Adam Wildavsky, a full-time NYC Googler, also decided to join our team.

 Testing Grouplet NY

-Despite New York’s status as the second-largest Google engineering office, the lack of NYC/East Coast Engineering Productivity director at the time made it difficult for the Test Mercenaries, Test Engineers (TEs) and Software Engineers in Test (SETs) to pull together as a community.
+Despite New York’s status as the second-largest Google development office, the lack of NYC/East Coast Engineering Productivity director at the time made it difficult for the Test Mercenaries, Test Engineers (TEs) and Software Engineers in Test (SETs) to pull together as a community.
 I had my weekly meetings with Mark Striebeck as a lifeline, but most of the TEs and SETs felt very disconnected from the Mountain View-centric Test Engineering/Engineering Productivity organization.
 Even the TEs and SETs in Zürich/EMEA had a regional Test Engineering director.
-I felt some degree of responsibility to do something to help create a sense of community, a sense of connection between those of us in the testing community beyond the few personal friendships some engineers had formed.
+I felt some degree of responsibility to do something to help create a sense of community, a sense of connection between those of us in the testing community beyond the few personal friendships some developers had formed.